 Q. My son is a rising senior in college.
 This fall, he started a new internship away from campus.
 It's a well-paid job for a college student and I'm proud that he's finding his way in the working world.
 But it's a long bus ride and he's been thinking about buying his first car.
 I've always taught my children to be self sufficient, but I also want to be there for him.
 He'll probably need to finance the car.
 Is it a good idea for me to co-sign the loan?

 A. Co-signing automobile financing with your child can serve as a terrific "teachable moment" to engrain in him the importance of building excellent credit, which will serve him well throughout his life.
-Help your son learn the common terms associated with financing, such as down payment, fixed- and variable-rate financing, and on- and off-site financing.
+Help your son learn the common terms associated with financing, such as down payment, fixed- and variable-rate financing, and direct and indirect financing.
 And make sure he shops around.
-There are many sources of financing available to consumers -- from banks to credit unions, to dealers -- and it'll serve him well to learn this important first step.
+There are many sources of financing available to consumers - from banks to credit unions, to dealers - and it'll serve him well to learn this important first step.

-When he's ready, and if you do decide to co-sign, I suggest drawing up a contract with your son that stipulates rules he must follow in order to have you help him with financing.
-I would suggest setting a total maximum budget for this purchase; stipulating how much per month he is required to pay for the car; and how much he is required to save to repair the car and pay for insurance.
+When he's ready, and if you do decide to co-sign, draw up a contract with your son that stipulates rules he must follow in order to have you help him with financing.
+Set a total maximum budget for this purchase; stipulating how much per month he is required to pay for the car; and how much he is required to save to repair the car and pay for insurance.

 If you follow these rules, you and your son are likely to have a positive experience that will serve as a life-long lesson about the importance -- and reward -- of building good credit.